Unitadtechnologystandards/Initial-Sub-Load/library.md

  ```

 4.)
 Your done!
 The creative will now start "subload" as soon as it is able to.
 It is recommended to test your creative thoroughly.
+Important: It must be ensured that the subload is only started once per creative, since the corresponding signals may be passed multiple times.

 ### How it works